gabridome/docs/c-lightning_with_postgresql_reliability.md

 ```

+#### Allow connections from the standby server to the master

-Find your `pg_hba.conf` file and add the following line:
+Find your `pg_hba.conf` file and add the following lines:

 ```bash
 sudo nano /etc/postgresql/12/main/pg_hba.conf